 I first ate clafouti on vacation in France, in the middle of cherry season.
 Everywhere we went, cherry clafouti was on the menu.
-I’d never heard of clafouti (and I had to be told how to pronounce it: klah-foo-tee), but I’ve never been afraid to try a new dessert.
-I fell in love with clafouti, truly, madly, deeply, and ordered it whenever I had the chance.
+I’d never heard of clafouti (and I had to be told how to pronounce it: klah-foo-tee, with the accent just barely on the last syllable), but I’ve never been afraid to try a new dessert.
+I fell in love with clafouti, truly, madly, deeply, and I ordered it whenever I had the chance.

 You can make a clafouti with this basic batter recipe and any seasonal fruit.
 Try serviceberries in June and black raspberries in July, then move on to blueberries, blackberries, and if you’re lucky, wild plums!